apratap/PCBC_DataExplorer_ShinyApp/README.md

 Interactive DataVis for PCBC expression data

-Following is an example of to search mRNA, miRNA and methylation signal given a genelist of interest
+Following is an example to search across mRNA, miRNA and methylation signal given a genelist of interest

 ##### 1. mRNA expression